 They seem to have little personalities as they sit up and stare back at you, then scurry around and play with each other.
 Pick a couple and fill in their conversations and right there you have a couple of captivating hours of family fun.

 Custer has some really big prairie dog communities that can be found all along the Wildlife Road, so pack a lunch and plan to spend a little time.
-The kids absolutely loved this part because you can see them up close.
+The kids absolutely love this part because you can see them up close.
+Adults will too.